Serangoon Garden: Public transport

 The estate is served by public bus services.
-In addition, on weekday mornings from 7.30am to 9am, licensed private bus operators operate an express service plying between Serangoon Gardens and the city centre.
+In addition, on weekday mornings from 7.30 am to 9 am, licensed private bus operators operate an express service plying between Serangoon Gardens and the city centre.
 The nearest MRT station is Serangoon MRT station on the North East and Circle lines at Upper Serangoon Road.
 Lorong Chuan MRT station is another nearby option, especially for residents living further away from the central Serangoon Gardens area.

+From December 2029, Tavistock MRT station will be the nearest option for Serangoon Gardens.

 Service 317 plies the Serangoon Garden Estate internally.
 The rest ply Serangoon Garden Circus.

 Roads

 There is 1 main road leading into the estate called Serangoon Garden Way.